z3roco01/all-zones/README.md

-# all-zones
+# Tutorial Time
-webfishing mod that makes all zones ( including tutorial ) visible !
+webfishing mod that the tutorial zone visible !